 Do Bats Make Good Pets?

-Bats can become domesticated, meaning that they can accommodate to
+Some species of bats can become domesticated, meaning that they can accommodate to

 humans, even becoming clingy and cuddly.
 But where they can live as